 - Continuity Nod: Floaty Boatwood, the fictional lead in the "Toes" video, reappears in "Knee Deep" and "Jump Right In".

 - Early-Installment Weirdness: "Chicken Fried" and "Whatever It Is", their first two singles, are noticeably more mainstream than the rest of their catalogue.
-This is because both were written way before their debut album (in fact, "Chicken Fried" was first released in 2006 by another band).
+This is because both were written way before their debut album (in fact, "Chicken Fried" was first recorded in 2006 by The Lost Trailers).

 - Epic Instrumental Opener: The album version of "Free" opens with a minute-long fiddle solo.